MuxaJlbl4/Taz_Wanted_trainer_and_patcher/README.md

 - **[QuickBMS](http://aluigi.altervista.org/quickbms.htm)** - Game resource unpacking

 ## Known issues:
-- Functional and other hooked keys not work in other apps, when program is running
+- Functional and other hooked keys (F1-F8, -, =) doesn't respond in other apps, when program is running
-- Custom resolution and windowed mode may not work without [d3d8to9](https://github.com/crosire/d3d8to9) converter
+- Custom resolution and windowed mode may not work without [d3d8to9](https://github.com/crosire/d3d8to9) API converter
-- Some non standard resolutions may crash game on startup in fullscreen mode
+- Some non standard resolutions with fullscreen mode may crash game on startup
-- Smooth lighting may crash game in some scenes
+- Enabled smooth lighting crashes game in some scenes